anki-code/xonsh-cheatsheet/README.md

 # Open the database in the browser
 ```

-There is third party history backends that's supplied as xontribs: [xontrib-history-encrypt](https://github.com/anki-code/xontrib-history-encrypt).
+There is a third party history backend that's supplied in xontribs: [xontrib-history-encrypt](https://github.com/anki-code/xontrib-history-encrypt).

 # [Interactive mode events](https://xon.sh/events.html)

-When you're in xonsh interactive mode you can register an event i.e.:
+When you're in xonsh interactive mode you can register an event, i.e.:

 ```python
 @events.on_chdir